-Ever wondered how does your laptop or mobile phone know which wireless networks are available nearby ?
-It is actually very simple, Wireless Access Points continually send beacon frames to all nearby wireless devices, these frames include informations about the access point, such as the SSID (name), type of encryption, MAC address, etc.
+Have you ever wondered how your laptop or mobile phone knows which wireless networks are available nearby?
+It is actually straightforward.
+Wireless Access Points continually send beacon frames to all nearby wireless devices; these frames include information about the access point, such as the SSID (name), type of encryption, MAC address, etc.

-In this tutorial, you will learn how can you send beacon frames into the air using Scapy library in Python to successfully forge fake access points!
+In this tutorial, you will learn how to send beacon frames into the air using the Scapy library in Python to forge fake access points successfully!

 Necessary packages to install for this tutorial:

-To make sure Scapy is installed properly, head to this tutorial or check the official scapy documentation for complete installation for all environments.
+To ensure Scapy is installed properly, head to this tutorial or check the official scapy documentation for complete installation for all environments.

-It is highly suggested you follow along with Kali Linux environment, as it provides pre-installed utilities we gonna need in this tutorial.
+It is highly suggested that you follow along with the Kali Linux environment, as it provides the pre-installed utilities we need in this tutorial.

 Before we dive into the exciting code, you need to enable monitor mode in your network interface card:

-Note: aircrack-ng utility comes pre-installed with Kali Linux, so if you're on Kali, you shouldn't run this command.
+Note: The aircrack-ng utility comes pre-installed with Kali Linux, so you shouldn't run this command if you're on Kali.

 Killing these processes: